Venkat Chandrasekaran

 Bio (third-person)

-Venkat Chandrasekaran is a Professor at Caltech in Computing and Mathematical Sciences and in Electrical Engineering.
-He received a Ph.D. in Electrical Engineering and Computer Science from MIT (2011), and he received undergraduate degrees in Mathematics and in Electrical and Computer Engineering from Rice University (2005).
-He was awarded the Jin-Au Kong Dissertation Prize for the best doctoral thesis in Electrical Engineering at MIT (2012), the Young Researcher Prize in Continuous Optimization (2013), the Sloan Research Fellowship in Mathematics (2016), and the INFORMS Optimization Society Prize for Young Researchers (2016).
-His research interests lie in mathematical optimization and its interface with topics in the information sciences.
+Venkat Chandrasekaran is on the faculty at Caltech, where he is Tomiyasu Professor of Computing and Mathematical Sciences and of Electrical Engineering.
+He received a Ph.D. in Electrical Engineering and Computer Science from MIT (2011) and undergraduate degrees in Mathematics and in Electrical and Computer Engineering from Rice University (2005).
+He received several awards including the Jin-Au Kong Prize for his dissertation in Electrical Engineering at MIT (2012), the Sloan Research Fellowship in Mathematics (2016), and the INFORMS Optimization Society Prize for Young Researchers (2016).
+His research interests lie in optimization and the information sciences.

 Contact